WalidAra/deal-linker-crm/README.md

     - Display lists of contacts and deals.
     - Filter contacts and deals by name.
 3. **Linking**:
-    - Link multiple deals to a contact or vice versa.
+    - Link deal to a contact or vice versa.
     - Bulk selection for efficient linking.
 4. **Integration with HubSpot**:
     - Fetch contacts and deals via HubSpot API.